axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-20-rhatchery.markdown

   </table>

 <h1>RADs!</h1>
- <p>We are about to launch a mobile app called RADs! to help implement a RAD Distribution system.</p>
+ <p>With the help of Xipe Technology, of Hermosillo, Mexico, we are about to launch a mobile app called <em>RADs!</em> for RAD Distributions.</p>
  <p>What a RAD DISTRIBUTION is</p>
  <p>What the app does</p>